King George V School, Hong Kong: Students and the house system

 There are more than 1,850 students of around 28 different nationalities enrolled in the school.
-Students are accepted from many ESF feeder primary schools in the English Schools Foundation such as Kowloon Junior School and Beacon Hill School.
+Students are accepted from many ESF feeder primary schools in the English Schools Foundation such as Kowloon Junior School, Clear Water Bay School and Beacon Hill School.

-KGV, like many British schools, has a house system with four colors.
-This system is used in inter-school events and competitions.
+KGV, like many British schools, has a house system with four colours.
+This system is used in intra-school events and competitions.

-The houses, and their associated colours, are as follows: